Communication Complexity of Distributed Unitary Synthesis: Distributed Communication Complexity and Its Variants

 For simplicity, we define $\CC_{\infty}(U):=\inf_{m\geq 0}\CC_m(U).$ \end{definition}

-\begin{example} Below are some examples of unitary communication complexity. \begin{enumerate} \item Given a Boolean function $f:\{0,1\}^n\to\{0,1\}$, define unitary $U_f:\ket{x,y}\mapsto\ket{x,y\oplus f(x)}$.
+\begin{example} Below are some examples of distributed communication complexity. \begin{enumerate} \item Given a Boolean function $f:\{0,1\}^n\to\{0,1\}$, define unitary $U_f:\ket{x,y}\mapsto\ket{x,y\oplus f(x)}$.
 Then $\CC_\infty(U_f)$ equals the quantum communication complexity of $f$ optimized over all balanced partitions of $n$ input bits. \item Given an $n$-qubit quantum circuit $T$, $\CC_0(T)$ is at most the number of two-qubit gates in $T$.
 Thus for any $n$-qubit unitary $U$, $\CC_0(U)=O(4^n)$ as any $n$-qubit unitary can be realized using $O(4^n)$ CNOT gates~\cite{shende2004minimal}. \end{enumerate} \end{example}

+\begin{remark} Our definition differs from conventional quantum communication complexity in two important respects: (i) we study the coherent implementation of a quantum unitary, rather than the computation of a classical function value; and (ii) we minimize over all balanced partitions of the input qubits, as motivated by the distributed unitary-synthesis setting.
+Consequently, $\CC_\infty(U_f)$ and the conventional quantum communication complexity of $f$ can differ dramatically.
+For example, let

+be the inner-product function.
+Under the standard partition, where one party receives $(x_1,\ldots,x_{n/2})$ and the other receives $(y_1,\ldots,y_{n/2})$, the quantum communication complexity of $f$ is $\Omega(n)$.
+In contrast, for the unitary $U_f$, we may choose a balanced partition that places each pair $(x_i,y_i)$ on the same processor.
+Then each processor can compute the parity of its local products, and only $O(1)$ communication is needed to combine the two parities.
+This flexibility is precisely why, in later lower-bound arguments, we use shifted variants of the inner-product function instead. \end{remark}

-We now extend the notion of communication complexity to settings involving more than two processors, where the processors are connected according to a specified topology.
+We now extend the notion to settings involving more than two processors, where the processors are connected according to a specified topology.

-\begin{definition}[Multi-party communication complexity] Let $G=([k],E)$ be an undirected graph describing the topology among $k$ quantum processors.
+\begin{definition}[Multi-party DCC] Let $G=([k],E)$ be an undirected graph describing the topology among $k$ quantum processors.
 Consider implementing an $n$-qubit unitary $U$ on these processors, where each processor holds $n/k+O(1)$ input qubits and $m$ ancilla qubits, and nonlocal two-qubit gates are permitted only between processors $(i,j)\in E$.